 - There is no limit to how frequently you can feed your starter.
 If you are baking frequently, you will need to feed it more frequently since you will only have enough starter to make 2 loaves of bread and still have enough to feed and keep it going.

-- For OLIVE BREAD, substitute 1 Cup whole wheat flour for a cup of the bread flour (ie: 3 Cups bread flour and 1 Cup whole wheat flour).
-After stretching the proofed dough, turn it onto a lightly floured surface and press out.
-Add 3/4 Cup mixed pitted olives and press in lightly.
-Roll the dough over, jelly roll style and then form into a ball and place in the parchment lined bowl, dust with flour and place in the fridge while the dutch oven heats and bake in the same manner as the plain bread.
+- Roll the dough over, jelly roll style and then form into a ball, securing the seam at the bottom, place in the parchment lined bowl, dust with flour and place in the fridge while the dutch oven heats and bake in the same manner as above.

 Pingback: IT’S ALIVE! – KTINA'S KITCHEN